scriptbuzz/mbx-getstock-aws-puppeteer/README.md

 * Copy/Paste the code in the index.js file in this repo into the blank Lambda function code panel.

-* Create a REST API using the API Gateway using the following structure.
+* Create a REST API using the API Gateway with the following structure.

 <img src="./assets/mbx-api-00001.png" width="600">

-* Setup Lambda Integration for the API
+* Setup Lambda Integration for the API.

 <img src="./assets/mbx-api-00003.png" width="600">

-* EventBridge: Create a Rule per stock symbol.
-Use the API you have created in the API Gateway as a target.
-You can enter a cron expression or a frequency of execution to determine when or how often the API should be executed.
+* EventBridge: Create a Rule per stock symbol of interest.
+Use the API resouerce you have created in the API Gateway as a Target for the Rule.
+You can enter a cron expression or a frequency of execution to determine when or how often the API should be invoked.
 For this solution, I have selected 15 minute between Rule invocations.

 <img src="./assets/mbx-eventbridge-00003.png" width="600">
 <img src="./assets/mbx-eventbridge-00001.png" width="600">